UConn Players to Watch Against Arkansas - Sweet 16

 UConn Players to Watch

-Sanogo puts up 17.3 points and 7.5 rebounds per game -- both team highs.
-He is also averaging 1.2 assists, shooting 60.5% from the floor.
+Sanogo paces his team in both points (17.3) and rebounds (7.5) per game, and also averages 1.2 assists.
+At the other end, he posts 0.8 steals and 0.7 blocked shots.

-Tristen Newton leads his team in assists per game (4.7), and also puts up 10.1 points and 4.2 rebounds.
-Defensively, he delivers 1.1 steals and 0.3 blocked shots.
+Tristen Newton puts up a team-best 4.7 assists per contest.
+He is also putting up 10.1 points and 4.2 rebounds, shooting 37.8% from the field and 36.9% from beyond the arc with 1.2 made 3-pointers per game.

-Jordan Hawkins averages 15.9 points, 3.8 rebounds and 1.3 assists per game.
-Defensively, he averages 0.7 steals and 0.5 blocked shots.
+Jordan Hawkins averages 15.9 points, 3.8 rebounds and 1.3 assists per contest.
+At the other end, he averages 0.7 steals and 0.5 blocked shots.

 UConn Top Performers (Last 10 Games)